charbelkhabbaz/inmind.ai_Electra_Pulse_Board/README.md

 Order Tab: Two cases are considered.
 If the requested quantity exists in stock, the customer directly receives the order.
 If the quantity is not available, the retailer must request it from the supplier, and this is where Page 4 comes into play.

-Page 4: The idea is that the retailer selects the nearest supplier to minimize transportation costs.
+Suppliers : The idea is that the retailer selects the nearest supplier to minimize transportation costs.
 The map is used for this purpose, and by simply clicking on any supplier, the admin can either place a call or create an order with that supplier.

 <img width="1307" height="613" alt="Example Page4" src="https://github.com/user-attachments/assets/050fc9b3-fa36-44f3-84ab-efd5d6da2b09" />